Al Waab

-Al Waab (الوعب) is a district situated between the municipalities of Doha and Al Rayyan in Qatar.
+Al Waab (الوعب) is a district in the municipality of Al Rayyan in Qatar.
 The district has witnessed tremendous growth beginning in the mid-1990s, resulting in the construction of numerous residential compounds to house expatriates, villas, and commercial and medical developments.
-It is a district of Al Rayyan City, which, in turn, is a part of Metropolitan Doha.
+It is a district of Al Rayyan City, which, in turn, is a part of the Doha Metropolitan Area.

-Located roughly 10 km from the Doha's city center, the district is located next to some of Doha's most popular attractions such as the Aspire Zone and Villaggio Mall, both of which are located on Al Waab Street in neighboring Baaya.
+Located roughly 10 km from the Doha city center, the district is located next to some of Doha's most popular attractions such as the Aspire Zone and Villaggio Mall, both of which are located on Al Waab Street in neighboring Baaya.
 Gated compounds are very common in this district, numbering at 21 in 2016.
 Several Western-curriculum schools are located in or adjacent to the district, such as Doha College, Newton International School, and the American School of Doha.

 Etymology

 The Arabic word waab translates to "vast area that accommodates things".
 It was given this name for its greenery, level topography and fertile soil.